varkychen/MerchantsGuide/README.md

 questions about the number and quantities.

 For example -
-  abcd is I
+-abcd is I
-  bcde is V
+-bcde is V
-  cdef is X
+-cdef is X
-  abcd abcd Silver is 55 Metal
+-abcd abcd Silver is 55 Metal
-  how much is abcd abcd ?
+-how much is abcd abcd ?
-  how many Metails is bcde Silver ?
+-how many Metails is bcde Silver ?